 Stick To A Good Investment Plan

-It’s imperative that you have a retirement plan in order to retire at an early age.
+It’s imperative that you have a retirement plan to retire at an early age.
 IRA’s and 401(k)’s are a great place to start because they are tax-free.
-But, those plans may have penalties if you withdraw early from them or they won’t give you the same return on your investment if you withdraw early.
+But those plans may have penalties if you withdraw early from them or they won’t give you the same return on your investment if you withdraw early.

 Keep in mind risky investments require a long investment period so you can recover if there is a big loose, so stick with conservative plans.
 That could be investment plans like dividend stocks, rental properties, or bonds.